atticusrussell/WSL2-Linux-Kernel/README.md

 ## Final steps
 In order to make the gamepad be recognized, in addition to passing through the device to wsl2 using [usbipd][usbipd-instr], I also had to follow [these steps][permissions] to change the device permissions:
-<br />`sudo chmod 777 /dev/input/event0`
-<br />`sudo chmod 777 /dev/input/js0`
+<br />`sudo chmod 666 /dev/input/js0`

 ## Notes
 when running `jstest-gtk` to test out the controller, I have found issues with the mappings of old XBOX controllers, such as a MadCatz.
 I have found the horizontal axis of the right thumbstick to not work, and to be mapped to the left trigger.
-There is a program called `xboxdrv` that I am investigating and will update this README if I resolve.
-I don't think it's a function of WSL, as I've had this issue on normally installed Ubuntu on a different machine.
+I've had this issue on normally installed Ubuntu on a different machine, so I configured jscal and permissions to be changed automatically with udev rules from [my repo here][my-repo].

 ## Last notes
 This particular repo's version of the WSL2 kernel may become out of date, but these instructions should still apply to future kernels.